How can I access data for research?

 There are three key ways to access our data, all designed to ensure secure and safe use:

-You can find out what data is available for research, and which routes it can be accessed through, in our Data Catalogues.
+You can find out what data is available for research, and which routes it can be accessed through, in the ADR UK Data Catalogue.